Farheen-cell/Farheen-cell/README.md

 <h1 align="center">Hi 👋, I'm Farheen</h1>
 <h2 align="center">A passionate "Java Backend Developer" from India</h2>
 <p align="center">👋 Hello, fellow developers!
-I am a passionate and results-driven Computer Science graduate, specializing in Java backend development.
-With over 1000 hours of deliberate practice, I bring a robust skill set to the table.
-My professional journey includes valuable experience as a Software Engineer Intern at Omniful, where I seamlessly integrated sales channel services like Shopify, WooCommerce, Amazon, Zid, Salla, and ToYou.
-Adept at implementing efficient inter-service communication using technologies such as SQS and Kafka, with a focus on Golang, I thrive in creating scalable and innovative solutions.
+A passionate and results-driven Computer Science graduate, specializing in Java backend development.
+With over 1000 hours of deliberate practice, a robust skill set is brought to the table.
+Professional journey includes valuable experience as a Software Engineer Intern at Omniful, where seamlessly integrated sales channel services like Shopify, WooCommerce, Amazon, Zid, Salla, and ToYou.
+Adept at implementing efficient inter-service communication using technologies such as SQS and Kafka, with a focus on Golang, thriving in creating scalable and innovative solutions.
 Excited to contribute to the world of Java backend development and explore new horizons! 💻✨</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=farheen-cell&label=Profile%20views&color=0e75b6&style=flat" alt="farheen-cell" /> </p>
 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=Farheen-cell" alt="bhatteryash" /></a> </p>